Project members

 Postdoc: Dr Fran Allfrey

-Postdoctoral Research Associate at the University of York
+Postdoctoral Research Associate at the University of York, July 2022-July 2025.

 Fran’s research explores how premodern heritage narratives are crafted between historiography, institutions, mass media, and participants.